1. Bac 0.08% New York – Case Background

 Once represented, he provided detailed facts enabling us to build a targeted defense strategy.

-2. BAC 0.08% New York – Defense Investigation Strategy
+2. Bac 0.08% New York – Defense Investigation Strategy

 Establishing the Vehicle Was Not Operated